 Key points about cholangitis

-Cholangitis is redness and swelling (inflammation) of the bile duct system.
+Cholangitis is swelling (inflammation) of the bile duct system.

 The bile duct system carries bile from the liver and gallbladder to the first part of your small intestine (the duodenum).